 Digital banks in Singapore

-Learn what you need to know about using a mobile bank in Singapore, including how to find the right one.
+Learn what you need to know about using a digital bank in Singapore, including how to find the right one.

-Mobile banking puts your finances at your fingertips 24/7.
-There’s a host of challenger banks, digital-only banks and personal finance apps available now, all designed to give you better, faster control of your cash.
+Digital banking puts your finances at your fingertips 24/7.
+There’s a host of online banks, digital-only banks and personal finance apps available now, all designed to give you better, faster control of your cash.

 We’ve rounded up everything you need to know, so you can decide if digital banks are right for you.